Gunasekaran47/Customer-order/Readme.md

   - Product Name: A string (up to 50 characters).
   - Order Date: A string (up to 15 characters).

-### Data Persistence

-- **Customer.csv**: Stores customer records in CSV format with columns `cid,name,phone,mail,location`.
-- **Order.csv**: Stores order records in CSV format with columns `oid,cid,product name,date`.
-- **Order_details.txt**: Contains details of all orders placed by each customer.
-If a customer has not placed any orders, the report will note that.

 ### Output Files

 - **Customer.csv**: Generated/updated when customer data is added or modified.
 It stores customer details such as customer ID, name, phone, email, and address.